whatsnowplaying/whats-now-playing/docs/recognition/acoustidmb.rst

 AcoustID Instructions
 ---------------------

 #.
-Install `Chromaprint <https://acoustid.org/chromaprint>`_ as appropriate for your operating system.
+Install `fpcacle binary <https://acoustid.org/chromaprint>`_ as appropriate for your operating system.
 #.
 Open Settings from the Now Playing icon
 #.
 Select AcoustID/MusicBrainz from the left-hand column
 #.
 Enable the option